The Alt-Indie Media and the Cognitive Dissidents of Covid

 At the same time, there has been some dedicated, exemplary reportage from sites and forums as diverse as The Corbett Report, 21Wire, Global Research, the UNZ Review, OffGuardian, Unlimited Hangout, MintPress News, and many others.
 Here in Australia we have the good folk at Gumshoe News (based in CJ’s own ‘hood as it turns out) also fronting their own righteous campaign against the ‘Covidiocracy’.
 This is a short list.

-Individuals as diverse as Robert Kennedy Jr., Denis Rancourt, Catherine Austin Fitts, Neil Clark, Dr Kevin Corbett, Eva Karene Bartlett, Whitney Webb, Cory Morningstar, Piers Robinson, Michael Swifte, Vernon Coleman, Mike Yeardon, Dr Colin Alexander, Judy Mikovits, Miri Ann Finch, Monica Swit, Maria Zee, and others too numerous to individually name check are fighting the good fight, and doing so with great courage, tenacity, and often at considerable personal and professional cost.
+Individuals as diverse as Robert Kennedy Jr., Denis Rancourt, Catherine Austin Fitts, Neil Clark, Dr Kevin Corbett, Eva Karene Bartlett, Whitney Webb, Cory Morningstar, Piers Robinson, Michael Swifte, Vernon Coleman, Mike Yeardon, Dr Colin Alexander, Judy Mikovits, Miri Ann Finch, Monica Swit, Maria Zee, and others too numerous to individually name check are fighting the good fight, and doing so with courage, tenacity, and often at considerable personal cost.

 As MCM noted—and which a few of the responses to his piece underscored—some hitherto righteous, generally respected truth warriors have wandered completely off the reservation over it, their journalistic instincts apparently untroubled by the dangers and risks ahead for us all, or the holes in the official narrative.
 Although I’ve not done a full ‘stocktake’ myself, it’s pretty clear that Covid is sorting out some folks in the AIM space as to which side of history they’re on; those who’re serious players n’ stayers when it comes to standing tall in the saddle and being counted where it matters.